History | Successes | Challenges | Contact

 Successes: Several successful funding rounds with Climate Challenge Fund helped us on our way.
 We ticked the usual boxes that CCF funded groups do.
 Raising awareness, delivering projects, getting people involved, regular reporting, financial accounting, etc. At the peak we had several staff, an advice centre and a big list of projects.

-We helped hundreds of homes to fit loft and wall insulation, quite a few properties installed solar thermal and PV panels and heaps more started to eat locally, cycle more and recycle stuff.
+We helped hundreds of homes to fit loft and wall insulation, approximately 400 properties installed solar thermal and PV panels and heaps more started to eat locally, cycle more and recycle stuff.

 Harvest Feast - Enjoying local food together on a Farm.

 LADAS - Linlithgow Allotment Society.
 70plots.

 Finding time to network and talk to other groups.

 Our original bulk-purchase Solar PV and Solar Thermal project.